-Notice of Intention to Amend the Heritage Designation By-law for 380 King Street.
+Notice of Passing of Heritage Designation By-law 6743/107/19 for 380 King Street.

-In the matter of the Ontario Heritage Act and in the matter of the lands in the City of Port Colbome, municipally known as 380 King Street.
+In the matter of the Ontario Heritage Act and in the matter of the lands in the City of Port Colborne, municipally known as 380 King Street.

-Notice is hereby given that the City of Port Colborne intends to amend Designation By-law 2831/10/93, which designates 380 King Street as a property of architectural and historical value or interest.
+Notice is hereby given that the City of Port Colborne passed By-law 6743/107/19, which amends the designation by-law of 380 King Street as a property of architectural and historical value or interest.

-A Description of the Property, Statement of Cultural Heritage Value or Interest, and a Legal Description of the Lands to which the intended amendment applies are attached.
+A Description of the Property, Statement of Cultural Heritage Value or Interest, and a Legal Description of the Lands to which the by-law applies are attached.